 [Picture of a palm-heel, use MS paint to make a circle to highlight the striking area]

-- Palm-heels strikes are incredibly simple to perform; they require little skill.
+- Palm-heels strikes require little skill to perform.

 - Some people have dainty hands, which cannot handle the rigors of punching.
-Likewise, some people (e.g., artists, guitarists, and surgeons) cannot earn a living if they suffer a hand injury.
+Likewise, some people (e.g., artists, guitarists, surgeons, etc.) cannot earn a living if they suffer a hand injury.
 Since the teishō is the most robust part of the hand, anyone can use palmheel strikes to defend themselves without risking injury.

-There are four ways to throw a palmheel strike.
-All four ways are essentially variations of a reverse punch, where the hand rotates in different directions to different angles, because certain weak points require different final hand positions to prevent hyperextending your fingers backwards.
+There are four ways to throw a palmheel strike, because the hand must rotate to different angles when striking different vital points to prevent hyperextending your fingers backwards.

 Rising palmheel strike

-Please note that palmheel strikes to the philtrum will not cause instant death by driving the nosebone into the brain.
+Please note that palmheel strikes to the philtrum will not drive the opponent's nosebone into their brain and cause instant death.
 That is an urban legend.

 [video of rising palm-heel strikes from the front and side, fast and slow.]